The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

 \section{Kernelization for Matching on General Graphs}

 In this section, we investigate the possibility of efficient and effective preprocessing for \Match.
-As a warm-up, we first present in \cref{sec:fes-kernel} a simple, linear-size kernel for \Match with respect to the parameter \paramEnv{feedback edge set}.
-Exploiting the data reduction rules and ideas used for this kernel, we then present in \cref{sec:fvs-kernel} the main result of this section: an exponential-size kernel for the smaller parameter \paramEnv{feedback vertex number}.
+As a warm-up, we first present in \cref{sec:fes-kernel} a simple, linear-size kernel for \Match with respect to the parameter \paramEnv{feedback edge number}.
+Exploiting the data reduction rules and ideas used for this kernel, we then present in \cref{sec:fvs-kernel} the main result of this section: an exponential-size kernel for the almost always significantly smaller parameter \paramEnv{feedback vertex number}.